lydiadanas/Data-310/Project2.md

       The model had an accuracy of 0.553 with 3 epochs and 0.573 with 10.
 It looks like weighted the first wealth bracket too heavily, and as a result past that bracket, the model quickly became less accurate.
 This was using my best model from the first section.

     - Modify feature columns in attempt to improve accuracy with all 5 categorical wealth classes as target.
 Analyze and discuss progress and results.

+        Here is a list of the modifications I made, all run with 3 epochs except for the last modification, and their resulting accuracy, none of which were better than my first model:

-         # put car back in, 0.547
+        - Put the car column back in the model, 0.547

-         # removed weights, 0.552
+        - Removed the weights column, 0.552

-         # unbucketed size, 0.542
+        - Unbucketed size, 0.542

-        # age edu cross, 0.549
+        - Crossed the age and education columns, 0.549

-        # weights location cross, 0.552
+        - Crossed the weights and location columns, 0.552

-        # toilet potable cross, 0.538
+        - Crossed the toilet and potable columns, 0.538

-        # drop electric and car, 0.547
+        - Dropped the electric and car columns, 0.547

-        # kept electric in but not as a feature column, 0.569
+        - Kept the electric column in but not as a feature column (10 epochs), 0.569